Single Gemstone Drops: An Informative Guide to Style, Design Trends, and Jewelry Insights

 A single gemstone drop design features one gemstone suspended from a setting, allowing it to hang freely as the focal point of the jewelry piece.

-Which gemstones are commonly used in drop jewelry?
+Which gemstones are commonly used?

-How does gemstone cut affect the appearance of drop jewelry?
+How does gemstone cut affect appearance?

 Conclusion